Welcome to Captain’s Den

 There is a growing body of evidence to suggest that massage can be effective in helping to treat certain chronic conditions, such as fibromyalgia and low back pain.
 2012; Cochrane Clinical Answers linked by the National Institute for Health and Clinical Excellence (NICE). manual therapies – including massage – are recommended for the early management of persistent, non-specific low back pain.
 Further information and reference click here

 By choosing a massage therapist who is an FHT member, you can be confident that they are professionally trained, qualified and insured.
 They will also be listed on our Complementary Healthcare Therapist Register, as massage is considered a form of complementary healthcare.

-Contact Jan for further details.
-She is qualified and a member of FHT.
+Jan is a qualified and a member of FHT.

 Holistic therapies should not be used in place of conventional medical care.
 Here at Captain’s Den – we advise, always consult your GP or a health professional for medical attention and advice prior to any holistic treatment.